datadesk/delivery/README.md

 -   `options` **{bucket: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), basePath: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)}**
     -   `options.bucket`  The bucket on S3 to interact with
     -   `options.basePath`  A pre-defined base path for all interactions with S3.
-                                Good for establishing the slug of an upload. (optional, default `''`)
+                                Useful for establishing the slug or prefix of an upload. (optional, default `''`)

 #### Examples